klwlau/LEEM-Fourier-Optics/README.md

 ## 2D FO Simulation Setup
 In 2D FO Simulation, user can setup the constants in `FO2Dconstants.py`.
-Details of constants are listed [here](https://github.com/klwlau/LEEM-Fourier-Optics/blob/master/docs/FO2Dconstants.md).
+Documentation of constants are listed [here](https://github.com/klwlau/LEEM-Fourier-Optics/blob/master/docs/FO2Dconstants.md).

 To setup the sample in the simulation user can specify in `FO2Dsample.py`.
-Details of sample setup are listed [here](https://github.com/klwlau/LEEM-Fourier-Optics/blob/master/docs/FO2Dsample.md).
+Documentation of sample setup are listed [here](https://github.com/klwlau/LEEM-Fourier-Optics/blob/master/docs/FO2Dsample.md).

 ## Program Execution